 It is best to brush or spray apply Conservar varnishes.
 Other methods, such as applying with paint pads, sponging or rolling, are not recommended, as they may result in foaming, loss of film clarity, non-uniform coverage, excessive film build, sagging, or deposit of materials from the application tool.

 Apply with a wide flat, soft-hair brush.
-Conservar Isolating/Finishing Varnish can be thinned up to 20% with high flash mineral spirits containing at least 20% aromatics.
+Conservar Isolating/Finishing Varnish can be thinned up to 20% with a high flash mineral spirits containing at least 20% aromatics.
 DO NOT MIX WITH WATER.
-Apply only one coat as a final varnish when applying by brush.
 Allow to dry three days and wipe varnished surface with a soft, lint-free cloth.

 The best way to achieve an even coating of varnish is to apply by spraying.
 This is particularly true for impasto surfaces.
 Spraying is also a useful technique for creating a matte surface.
 The size of the surface to be sprayed will determine the best type of spray equipment to use.
 Conservar varnishes can be sprayed from an airbrush, airless or air-pressure spray equipment, or refillable aerosol spray can.